 Once Saved Always Saved clashes with Jesus’ Parable of the Unforgiving Debtor

-There are many narratives in the Bible which clearly show that God is not teaching us the doctrine of eternal security of salvation.
-In this article, we will use the Parable of the Unforgiving Debtor (Servant/Slave) to point out that Jesus Himself is against the teaching of once saved always saved.
+There are many narratives in the Bible which clearly show that God is not teaching us the doctrine of eternal security of salvation to a person who is in state of sinning.
+In this article, we will use the Parable of the Unforgiving Debtor (Servant/Slave) to point out that Jesus Himself is against the teaching of once saved always saved to a sinning individual.

 Here’s a summary of the OSAS (or doctrine of “eternal security”):

 “Once a person has accepted Christ as Savior, they may wonder if it is possible to lose that salvation.
 What if they commit a sin?
 What if they commit a lot of sins?
 What if they do something very, very wrong?
 Is it possible to be saved, and then lose that salvation?
 Fortunately, the answer is a resounding “no.” Once a person has accepted Jesus Christ as Savior, he/she is forever saved.”